lifengfengbb/Smart-Speaker/README.md

 ### OpenAI API Key
 You'll need to set up the environment variable for your Open API Key.
 To do this create a `.env file` in the same directory and add your API Key to the file like this: `OPENAI_API_KEY = "API KEY GOES HERE"`.
 This is safer than hard coding your API key into the program.

+To set it up in Raspberry Pi, create the `.env file` then open the file using `nano.env`, then update the file with your API key.

 # Activities